cyee00/FinalProject/README.md

   * Continued trying to work on the Snake movement.
   * Found the source of the problem to be the looping of SnakePart's display().
 Tried using loop() and noLoop(), but didn't work.

+#### Day 9
+  * Finally figured out how to get Snake to display somewhat correctly by moving its display() to setup()!
+  * Unfortunately it wasn't completely working properly because the parts clustered all together.
+  * Started working on making the Snake die when it touches edge of screen.